Terms and Conditions

 An Order is formed when all of the following conditions are met:

-• the Organization has submitted a complete Brief specifying all required Deliverables, usage rights, revision allowance, and timeline; Vague or incomplete Briefs may affect the validity of any subsequent rejection claim.
-The Platform’s Brief Builder is designed to ensure all required fields are completed before an Order is confirmed.
+the Organization has submitted a complete Brief specifying all required Deliverables, usage rights, revision allowance, and timeline;

-• the terms have been agreed between the parties via Secure Chat;
+the terms have been agreed between the parties via Secure Chat;

-• the Organization has confirmed the Order on the Platform; and
+the Organization has confirmed the Order on the Platform; and

 Only Deliverables explicitly specified in the confirmed Order are included.
 Any additional requests constitute a new Order.

-6.2 Escrow & Payment Release
+6.2 Escrow, Invoice Upload & Payment Release

 6.3 Revisions